Sirus12023/FuelTheft_backend_TEMP/README.md

    ```bash
    npm run dev
    ```
-   The server runs at `http://localhost:3000` by default.
+   The server will be available at `http://localhost:3000` by default.

 ## Database Schema Overview